 Our common stock currently trades on the Nasdaq Capital Market under the symbol "PFSW."
 The Nasdaq Capital Market has several continued listing criteria that companies must satisfy in order to remain listed on the exchange.
-One of these criteria is that the Company's common stock have a trading price that is greater than or equal to \$1.00 per share.
-Today, the Company meets all of the Nasdaq Capital Market's continued listing criteria, including the minimum trading price requirement.
-Although we do not believe that we currently have an issue relating to the continued listing of our common stock on the Nasdaq Capital Market, we believe that approval of this proposal would provide the Board with the ability to meet the continued listing standard in the future, to the extent that our common stock price would not otherwise meet the minimum trading requirement.
+One of these criteria is that the Company's common stock has a minimum bid price that is greater than or equal to \$1.00 per share.
+Historically, there have been periods in which the minimum bid price for the Company's common stock has been below \$1.00.
+If the minimum bid price for the Company will not meet the minimum bid price continued listing requirement.
+In such event, the Company will have a period of up to 360 calendar days to achieve compliance.
+In most instances, compliance can be achieved by meeting the minimum bid price for ten consecutive trading days.
+Consequently, we believe that approval of this proposal would provide the Board with the ability to meet the continued listing standard in the future, to the extent that our common stock price would not otherwise meet the minimum requirement.